just-ai/jaicf-kotlin/docs/pages/channels/telegram.md

 ### Goods availability

 Before proceeding with the payment, Telegram sends a request to bot to check the goods availability.
-In the scenario this request triggers preCheckout event.
+This request triggers preCheckout event in scenario.
 Add the preCheckout as **a top level state**.

 > Note that when paying in group chats, payment confirmation is sent to the user who sent the payment request, not the entire chat.
 So there will be created a separate context for the user.
 >If the user communicates with the user in a personal chat the context remains the same.